Submarine escape training facility: Other uses

 The tower was also privately hired to civilian diving clubs for the purpose of recreational diving and dive training.
 It was a popular 'novelty' dive amongst UK scuba divers since it allowed new trainees to extend their depth experience in a safe, controlled environment with good visibility and warm water temperature – two conditions that are in short supply in the UK.
-For similar reasons it was also used for freediving training, with participants including world record-holder Tanya Streeter.
+For similar reasons it was also used for freediving training, with participants including women's world record-holder Tanya Streeter.
 In addition, the SETT has been used frequently for both underwater equipment testing, and to support media activity – notably hosting Blue Peter on a number of occasions, with some presenters completing ascent training.
 It has also been used frequently as a situation assessment trials tank (SATT) for technical divers.

 US Navy

 US Navy escape towers were known as Escape Training Tanks.
 From the 1930s through the 1990s, they were used for training in buoyant ascent, the Momsen lung, and the Steinke hood.